tomncooper/cruise-control/docs/wiki/User Guide/REST-APIs.md

 Users can only specify either `valid_windows` or `valid_partitions`, but not both.

-Kafka cruise control tries to precompute the optimization proposal in the background and caches the best proposal to serve when user queries.
+Kafka cruise control tries to pre-compute the optimization proposal in the background (using the defined `defaul.goals`) and caches the best proposal to serve when user queries.
 If users want to have a fresh proposal without reading it from the proposal cache, set the `ignore_proposal_cache` flag to true.
-The precomputing always uses available valid partitions to generate the proposals.
+The pre-computation always uses available valid partitions to generate the proposals.

-By default the proposal will be returned from the cache where all the pre-defined goals are used.
+By default the proposal will be returned from the cache where all the pre-defined `defaul.goals` are used.
 Detailed information about the reliability of the proposals will also be returned.
 If users want to run with a different set of goals, they can specify the `goals` parameter with the goal names (simple class name).

 If `verbose` is turned on, Cruise Control will return all the generated proposals.
 Otherwise a summary of the proposals will be returned.